 Démarche pilote Enfance-famille de Parc-Extension - $25,000:

-Build partnerships in Mercier-Est to improve living conditions for
+Build partnerships in Mercier-Est to improve living conditions for families and seniors

 La toile d'araignée Project - $42,000:

 One fifth of the Mercier-Est population lives below the low-income cutoff.
 Centraide will support the development of "La toile d'araignée," a project led by a group of agencies that include L'Antre-Jeunes de Mercier-Est, La Maison des Familles de Mercier-Est and Le Chez-Nous de Mercier-Est. Funding for this project will go towards aligning the actions of various stakeholders to optimize services (initiatives and activities) and improve living conditions for residents in four HLMs, housing complexes reserved for low-income families and seniors.

 Support fathers in the north sector of the West Island

 Over half of all underprivileged families with children in the West Island live in Pierrefonds or Dollard- des-Ormeaux.
 Centraide will support the Pères à cœur project, which is a collective initiative to promote child development and well-being by getting fathers involved in family life.
 Counselling, individual assistance and support groups for fathers are some of the services that will be implemented through this project.

 Support collaboration between agencies in the south part of the West Island

 Community Council - West Island South (Pointe-Claire) - $27,500:

 The south sector of the West Island has areas of poverty, particularly in Dorval, Pointe-Claire and Sainte-Anne-de-Bellevue.
 Centraide will allocate funding to implement and coordinate the new Community Council - West Island South.
 This is the 32nd round table that Centraide is supporting in Greater Montreal.
 It will reinforce sector agencies' ability to provide services by identifying the priority issues in their territories and creating a shared action plan.